 IST Mission and Objectives

-Strategy and Objectives: From inception, the college has focused on understanding the interplay of information, technology and humans.
-We believe four major trends will create both educational and research opportunities: 1) The Internet of things, 2) Mobile computing and sensing, 3) Big Data - The explosion of online heterogeneous data, and 4) New forms of risk—cyber insecurity and information privacy.
-Research opportunities include blending of human and computer‐based cognition, fusion of sensor data with human observations, big data informatics and analytics, and modeling the interplay among the physical, cyber and human landscapes.
-Interdisciplinary research will lead to major advances in areas such as medicine, energy, environmental monitoring and crisis management, but will require transcending academic boundaries, linking lab‐based data with online global data sets, and leveraging expertise of practicing professionals and citizen scientists.
+From inception, the college has focused on understanding the interplay of information, technology and humans.
+We believe four major trends will create both educational and research opportunities: 1) The Internet of things; 2) Mobile computing and sensing; 3) Big Data—the explosion of online heterogeneous data; and 4) New forms of risk—cyber insecurity and information privacy.
+Research opportunities include the blending of human and computer‐based cognition, fusion of sensor data with human observations, big data informatics and analytics, and modeling the interplay among the physical, cyber and human landscapes.
+Interdisciplinary research will drive major advances in areas such as medicine, energy, environmental monitoring and crisis management, but will require transcending academic boundaries, linking lab‐based data with online global data sets.
+Meeting these challenges will require leveraging expertise of practicing professionals and citizen scientists.

 IST will expand online learning to achieve a level of 1100 undergraduate students and 750 graduate students while increasing the number of resident undergraduates at University Park to 1200 students.
 We will develop service‐based online materials in areas such as computer security, data analytics, and entrepreneurship resources.
 Research will focus on improving our leadership in cyber‐security, human computer interaction, the science of design, computational informatics, health and bio‐informatics, discovery informatics and big data analytics.
 We will focus on new educational initiatives that blend online, in‐class, and hybrid learning; create a new research center in Discovery Analytics and Informatics; and grow our faculty to meet the added research and educational demands.
 Major opportunities exist in cross‐discipline collaboration with the Institutes of Cyber Science, the Huck Institute for the Life Sciences, and the Institute for Personalized Medicine.